ltegman/alpha-inc/README.md

 (ie. `'a0B' => 'a0C'`).
 Useful for things like URL shorteners or anything else that could make use of incrementing strings.
 The incrementation order is 0-9 then a-z then A-Z. It will automatically add a new character if required.
+There is an optional second argument that is an array of blacklisted strings it must skip.

 ## Usage